cometbft/cometbft/docs/references/qa/CometBFT-QA-v1.md

 In the remainder of this document we present and analyse the results obtained.
 The main steps of the QA process are the following:
-- [Saturation point](#saturation-point): On a network of 200 nodes, identify its saturation point, that is, the transaction load where system performance begins to degrade.
+- [Saturation point](#saturation-point): On a network with 200 nodes, identify its saturation point, that is, the transaction load where system performance begins to degrade.
 Subsequent QA experiments will subject the system to a load slightly below this saturation point.
 - [200-nodes test](#200-nodes-test): Apply a consistent transaction load to the 200-nodes network
   for a fixed duration.
 Then, gather metrics and block data to calculate latencies and compare them with the baseline results.
 - Rotating-nodes test: Initially, deploy 10 validators and 3 seed nodes.
+Start the same load (saturation point) used for the previous tests.
-  Then, launch a full node, wait until it is caught up to the latest height using Block Sync, and then stop it.
-Repeat this process 25 times while ensuring that the nodes can catch up to the network's latest height.
+  Then, launch 25 full nodes, wait until they are caught up to the latest height (minus 100) using Block Sync, and then stop them.
+Repeat this process until the chain reaches height 3000.
+Then, stop the load and wait for the full nodes to catch up one more time. network's latest height.

 ## Latency emulation (LE)